 Here we must take into account the fact that the Arabs have a rather weak fighting spirit.
 They know how to shout, boast, and do not stand up for a serious fight.
 This can be seen in the same Libyan "rebels", they do not take the blow and just that they immediately retreat, they come only after the strikes of the Western Coalition Air Force, taking virtually abandoned positions.
 The Libyan military is not much stronger.
 True, the Western coalition is also bad with morale, but they compensate for it with full air superiority, control systems, communications, weapons.
 And the Libyan army for a long time was cut off from the supply of new weapons.
 Yes, and the old stocks have already been lost in many ways - after the bombing, plundering of warehouses, the loss of a number of territories that were captured by the "rebels".

-Plus, the moral and psychological factor - people devoted to Gaddafi have been under continuous missile and bomb strikes of Western coalition aviation for several months.
+Plus, a moral and psychological factor - Gaddafi’s loyal people have been under continuous missile bombing for several months now. aviation Western coalition.
 NATO forces and their allies also acted in 1991, in the war against Iraq.
-In that war, in just a few weeks of the air offensive of the Air Force and Navy (cruise missiles), not only destroyed numerous Iraqi military facilities, but also almost completely demoralized the soldiers of the Iraqi army.
-This led to a loss of will to resist, massive abandonment of their positions, surrender, etc. Only the elite units of Iraq have retained their combat capability.
-In addition, the population of Libya is under the pressure of the information war, they are constantly “treated” with messages about the “bloodthirsty dictator”.
+In that war, during the several weeks of the air offensive of the Air Force and Navy (cruise missiles), not only destroyed numerous Iraqi military installations, but also almost completely demoralized the Iraqi army.
+This led to a loss of will to resist, the mass abandonment of their positions, surrender, etc. Only the elite units of Iraq retained combat effectiveness.
+In addition, the population of Libya is under the pressure of the information war, they are constantly "treated" with reports of a "bloodthirsty dictator."